politburo/politburo/README.md

 Launch in the cloud, or locally.
 It is still Ruby, with all that implies.

+Politburo is geared towards describing your environments in code you can commit as part of your project and even test as part of your CI build.

 Remote tasks are written in Babushka.

 Inspiration